Dark Sun: The Blue Age

 The Wanderer's Journal begins with the Edenic Blue Age when Athas was once covered with a vast body of life-giving water under a blue sun.
 Halflings ruled Athas during this time, building a powerful civilization.
 They were nature-masters and life-shapers, able to produce anything they needed by manipulating the principles of nature itself.
 The age came to an end by accident.
-The halflings of the great city of Tyr’agi tried to increase the sea's fecundity in order to produce more creatures and plants.
+The halflings of the great city of Tyr'agi tried to increase the sea's fecundity in order to produce more creatures and plants.
 The experiment failed, however, instead choking the sea with a toxic brown tide that spread across the waters, killing everything it touched.

 The Green Age

 The Wanderer's Journal claims that the Green Age began approximately 14,000 years before the setting's starting period.
 Desperate to save themselves and Athas from the brown tide, the halflings built the Pristine Tower, a powerful talisman that could harness the energies of the sun.
 The light of the Pristine Tower burned away the brown tide but also changed the planet.
 The sun changed from blue to yellow.
 The endless sea receded, revealing a verdant world of plant life.
 The halflings' civilization came to an end and most of them withdrew from the world and spiraled into savagery.
 The last of the nature-masters transformed themselves into new races, becoming humans, demihumans, and other humanoids that repopulated the world and built new civilizations.

-The former halfling center of Tyr’agi was renamed Tyr and the other great cities of the Tyr region, such as Ebe, Bodach and Giustenal, were built during this period.
+The former halfling center of Tyr'agi was renamed Tyr and the other great cities of the Tyr region, such as Ebe, Bodach and Giustenal, were built during this period.
 Due to mutations caused by the power of the Pristine Tower, the new people of Athas discovered they were gifted with myriad psionic powers.
 Soon a high standard of living was achieved for those dwelling in the cities supported by wonders created with psionics.

 The Time of Magic

-Among the new races were a rare and powerful race known as the pyreens.
+Among the new races was a rare and powerful race known as the pyreens.
 One of their number, Rajaat, would bring about sweeping changes to Athas.
 Rajaat discovered magic eight thousand years before the current age.
 Seeking more power he took possession of the Pristine Tower.
 Here he mastered this new force and developed two distinct ways; one that preserved nature, known as preserving, and one that exploited it, known as defiling.
-He taught preserving magic to the public but secretly selected fifteen human students with a potential for both psionics and magic for a darker purpose.
-Using the power of the Pristine Tower to harness the energy of the yellow sun, he transformed these fifteen into his Champions.
+He taught preserving magic to the public but secretly selected 15 human students with a potential for both psionics and magic for a darker purpose.
+Using the power of the Pristine Tower to harness the energy of the yellow sun, he transformed these 15 into his Champions.
 Besides their native psionic powers and defiling magic, they were imbued with immortality and the ability to draw magical energy from living creatures through the use of obsidian orbs.
 The process of creating the Champions turned the sun from yellow to red.